 The American brasserie: Jackson & Rye

-New York brasserie opulence meets French fare at Jackson & Rye, which puts an American spin on French staples.
-Think maple and bacon pancakes for breakfast, BBQ splatters and shrimp burgers for mains, and cheesecakes and banana splits for dessert.
-Even the drinks have a Stateside nod, with Peanut Butter Cup Martinis, and lagers from Brooklyn, Boston and New Orleans.
+New York opulence meets French fare at Jackson & Rye, which puts an American spin on French staples.
+Think syrup and bacon pancakes for breakfast, butter-brushed steaks and veal escalopes for mains, then pecan pie or cheesecake for dessert.
+Even the drinks have a Stateside nod, with maple Old Fashioneds and American bottled beers from Brooklyn, Boston and New Orleans.

 The American deli: The Delaunay

-Not many places in London live up to the full New York City deli experience, but The Counter at The Delaunay on Aldwych comes pretty darn close — although it's styled as traditional Viennese.
-The chopped chicken roll is stunning, and the other hot sandwiches and chicken noodle soup are simply delicious, too.
-A bit pricey, but certainly worth it, and definitely American in feel.
+Not many places in London live up to the full New York City deli experience, but The Counter at The Delaunay on Aldwych comes pretty darn close — although it's styled as traditional middle European.
+The huge wiener schnitzel (don't laugh, it's classic Swiss and made from veal) is a stunner, but the chicken noodle soup carries the flavour crown.
+An impressive feat given the dish's usual association with sick beds.
+A bit pricey, but certainly worth it.
+Definitely American in feel.